The _config file

 includes

-It's a special folder used by default by the template engines and other processors (like sass or postcss) to look for the included files.
-By default is _includes.
+It's a special folder used by default by the template engines and some plugins (like sass or postcss) to look for the included files.
+By default it's _includes and this path is relative to the src folder.

 Server options